-Applicants must submit the documentation identified above in person or through United States Mail by the drop and add period for the applicable term.
+Applicants must submit the documentation identified above in person, via electronic submission or through United States Mail by the drop and add period for the applicable term.
 Applicants who fail to satisfy the requirements identified above will not be admitted to Wallace Community College.